History of the Italian Republic: 1970s: strategy of tension and Years of Lead

 A statute of worker's rights that was drafted and pushed into enactment in 1970 by the Socialist labour minister Giacomo Brodolini, greatly strengthened the authority of the trade unions in the factories, outlawed dismissal without just cause, guaranteed freedom of assembly and speech on the shop floor, forbade employers to keep records of the union or political affiliations of their workers, and prohibited hiring except through the state employment office.

 From 1957, Italian workers had partly been sheltered from the falling value of money by what was termed a "moving staircase", which automatically raised wages as prices increased.
 In 1975, this provision was extended so that all workers received a flat fee that automatically compensated them for as much as 75% of the previous three months' price increases.
 This meant in practice that money wages rose faster than the cost of living, because better-paid groups fought for extra sums to maintain their differentials, and also because various industries negotiated local and national wage deals in addition to the increments that all workers received.
 By 1985, the average Italian was twice as rich in real terms as he was in 1960.

 By the mid-1970s, Italy had the most generous welfare provisions in Europe, while average Italian workers were among the best paid, most protected, and best treated on the continent.
+The prosperity that most Italians came to enjoy was reflected in the possession by households of a variety of consumer goods.
+In 1977, for example, 73.1% of households had a car, 83% a washing machine, 28% a vacuum cleaner, 42% a food processor, 85% a television, 22% a cassette recorder, 45% a still camera and 92% a transistor radio, while in 1976 4% of households had a radio recorder, 28% a tape recorder, and 42% a record player.

 Because of reforms carried out in the Seventies, Italian families in the Eighties had access to a far wider range of state services than before, such as recreational and sports facilities, subsidies for medicines, proper medical care, and kindergarten schools.
 In addition, the growth in the income of most Italian families during the Seventies and Eighties was so significant that Giuseppe De Rita wrote of this period as a "watershed in the history of the Italian family".

 Despite these achievements, socio-economic inequalities continued to pervade Italy by the early Eighties.
 In 1983, it was estimated that over 18% of the population of the South lived below the official poverty line, compared with 6.9% of the population of the North and Centre.